m-labs/artiq/doc/manual/building_developing.rst

 Booting over JTAG/Ethernet
 """"""""""""""""""""""""""

 It is also possible to flash/boot Zynq devices over USB and Ethernet.
 Flip the DIP switches to JTAG.
 The scripts ``remote_run.sh`` and ``local_run.sh`` in the ARTIQ-Zynq repository, intended for use with a remote JTAG server or a local connection to the core device respectively, were written at M-Labs to accomplish this.
 Both make use of the netboot tool ``artiq_netboot``, see also its source `here <https://git.m-labs.hk/M-Labs/artiq-netboot>`__, which is included in the ARTIQ-Zynq development environment.
-Adapt the relevant script to your system or read it closely to understand the commands being run and the possible options; note for example that ``remote_run.sh`` as written only supports ZC706.
+Adapt the relevant script to your system or read it closely to understand the options and the commands being run; note for example that ``remote_run.sh`` as written only supports ZC706.

 You will need to generate the gateware and firmware first, either through ``nix build`` or incrementally as below.
 For an incremental build add the option ``-i`` when running either of the scripts.

 .. warning::

-    A known Xilinx hardware bug on Zynq prevents repeated calls to ``artiq_netboot`` (i.e. calls of the ``*_run.sh`` scripts) without a POR reset.
-Either power cycle the board or physically set a jumper on the ``PS_POR_B`` pins of your Kasli-SoC and use the M-Labs `POR reset script <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/kasli_soc_por.py>`_.
+    A known Xilinx hardware bug on Zynq prevents repeatedly loading the SZL bootloader over JTAG (i.e. repeated calls of the ``*_run.sh`` scripts) without a POR reset.
+If necessary, physically set a jumper on the ``PS_POR_B`` pins of your board and use the M-Labs `POR reset script <https://git.m-labs.hk/M-Labs/zynq-rs/src/branch/master/kasli_soc_por.py>`_.

 .. _zynq-jtag-boot :